Let’s face it: a kayak is not the most stable watercraft out there. It is a narrow boat that can tip quite easily if you’re not careful.

 Another option is to get a RAILBLAZA StarPort HD TracMount Kit (around 9 bucks on Amazon) and mount the base right on your gear tracks.
 However, keep in mind that an outrigger arm can put a lot of force on the gear track and bend or even break it, so be careful here.

 Once you’ve got the bases in place, installation is a breeze.
 Just pop the arms into the mounts and into the floats and you’re all set.

 The outrigger arms are adjustable both for height and position (fore and aft).
 You can set your floats to be just above the water so that they don’t create drag while you’re paddling.
 You can also adjust them while on the water, but you’ll have to reach back, creating a potentially unstable situation.

 YakGear outriggers get mixed reviews (as I am writing this, the product has 3.7 out of 5 stars on Amazon).
 Some complaints include flex and play in the installation, difficulty adjusting the height while on the water, and a lot of stress on the gear tracks.
-You can read full customer reviews here.
+You can read full customer reviews on Amazon here.

 What we like